- UCAS course code

 A combination of three sciences is equally acceptable at A-level.
 However, our offer will not include combinations of very similar subjects, for example, Biology and Human Biology or Maths and Further Maths together.

-Where the science offered includes a practical element that must also be passed.
+Where the science A-Level syllabus is available with a practical element this also must be offered and passed.

-If you have been invited to interview via our holistic assessment route and you are studying additional qualifications (over and above the standard offer) which have compensated for a lower UKCAT score, we may include these qualifications as part of our offer.
+If you have been invited to interview via our holistic assessment route and you are studying additional qualifications (over and above the standard offer) which have compensated for a lower UCAT score, we may include these qualifications as part of our offer and expect that the additional qualifications are completed.
 We will only include subjects that you were studying at the point of application.

 Achieved A-level grades